Lomelu/ParkplatzApp/README.md

 # ParkplatzApp
-Parking App to support waste disposal trucks, via sensor data
+Parking App to support waste disposal trucks, via sensor data that shows the occupancy of critical parking spaces